-• Widespread killing of thousands of Bosnian Muslims during and after the take-over of territories within Bosnia and Herzegovina.
+• The widespread killing of thousands of Bosnian Muslims during and after the takeover of territories within Bosnia and Herzegovina.

 • The killing of thousands of Bosnian Muslims in detention facilities within Bosnia and Herzegovina.

 • The causing of serious bodily and mental harm to thousands of Bosnian Muslims during their confinement in detention facilities within Bosnia and Herzegovina.